KennethMiller777/ePortfolio/index.md

 ### Python

 I put an example of a Python code in here to show how diverse my skillset is, and that I know how to both understand and write in Python coding.
 Another benifit of this code is that it exmplifies how I know how Raspberry Pi and Grove Pi work with codes.
-This code is simple and works with Raspberry Pi, Grove Pi, and the associated modules and sensors that interact with the code and hardwa
+This code is simple and works with Raspberry Pi, Grove Pi, and the associated modules and sensors that interact with the both the code and the hardware.

 ```markdown
 // a program that uses a raspberry pi with a grove pi attachment and several modules attached